wesleydmscn/opl-toolbox/README.md

 After running this command, the script should be able to identify whether there is an **APPS/** folder and whether there are files with the `**.elf**` extension inside it to create the `**.cfg**` file.

 ## Docs
+This project is constantly being updated, so that you stay on top of all the new features available in this script, you can follow the [**Project's Wiki**](https://github.com/wesleydmscn/conf_apps-opl/wiki), there you will find more complete documentation about the project.

 ## Contribution